Tensorleap-hub/MMFM/README.md

 ### *Detecting High Loss Clusters*

-#### *Using Tensorleap Insight*
+#### *- Using Tensorleap Insight*

-When filtering the latent space by the higher loss samples the first "low performance" insight correlated to "how" question word among other metadata, indicates that when need to estimate how many marbles are in the image the model fails
+When filtering the latent space by the higher loss samples the first "low performance" insight correlated to the question word "how" and other metadata, indicates that the model fails to predict how many marbles are in the image.

 <div style="display: flex; justify-content: center;">
   <div style="flex: 1; text-align: center;">